 Proper hydration is one of the keys to feeling and performing your best while running.

 Staying hydrated on a regular basis is important for overall health.
-The human body is about 60% water and the water we consume optimizes blood pressure, regulates body temperature, lubricates joints, moves waste out of the body, and aids in digestion.
+The human body is about 60% water and the water we drink regulates blood pressure and body temperature, keeps joints and muscles moving, and removes waste from the body.

 Hydration is particularly important during physical activity, like running.
 But determining what appropriate hydration is can be tricky.